-For more information, contact the BIT Supervisor at 605.367.7284
+For more information, contact the BIT Director at 605.367.7284 or visit www.trainsiouxfalls.com

 Bookstore

 Textbook Policies

 Textbook Charges

 1. Eligibility

 Students who have completed all of the required financial aid paperwork, and will receive their financial aid on or before the financial aid disbursement day, will be eligible to use the amount of financial aid that exceeds their tuition and fees total to charge the cost of textbooks and course required supplies to a student account at the STI Bookstore.
 The individual students' charge limit will not exceed the amount of excess financial aid available.